-Rej’s work has appeared in The Washington Quarterly, the US Army War College’s online journal War Room, War on the Rocks, the Lowy Institute’s Interpreter, The Diplomat Magazine, National Interest (online), Global Policy (online), Wired (online), Journal of Physics: A, and Contemporary Mathematics, along with numerous think-tank occasional papers, policy briefs, and book chapters including for the Observer Research Foundation, and the Carnegie Endowment for International Peace.
+Rej’s work has appeared in The Washington Quarterly (thrice), the US Army War College’s online journal War Room, War on the Rocks, The Interpreter, The Diplomat Magazine, National Interest (online), Global Policy (online), Wired (online), Journal of Physics: A, and Contemporary Mathematics.

-Other than writing extensively for The Diplomat, he has also published in virtually all major Indian English-language media outlets, including Open, Times of India, Hindustan Times, and Hindu.
+Other than writing extensively for The Diplomat, Rej has also published in virtually all major Indian English-language media outlets, including Times of India, Hindustan Times, Hindu, Firstpost, and Open.
 Rej (or his writings) have been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, and Dawn, among others.
-Rej has also been interviewed for the United States Senate India Caucus by the National Bureau of Asian Research.
+He has also been interviewed for the United States Senate India Caucus by the National Bureau of Asian Research.

-His public-policy work has also involved developing and hosting strategic table-top exercises involving a cross-section of stakeholders in the past.
-Rej has also participated in a variety of Track 1.5 and Track 2 diplomatic dialogues, and has provided policy inputs to the Government of India.
-He has spoken at the Indian Army’s Directorate of Military Intelligence, the Indian Air Force’s College of Air Warfare, the Ministry of External Affairs’ Foreign Service Institute, and at numerous international academic and policy fora on security and scientific issues across Asia, Europe, and North America.
+Rej’s public policy work has also involved developing and hosting strategic tabletop exercises involving a cross section of stakeholders.
+He has participated in a variety of Track 1.5 and Track 2 diplomatic dialogues, and has provided policy inputs to the Government of India.
+Rej has spoken at the Indian Army’s Directorate of Military Intelligence, the Indian Air Force’s College of Air Warfare, the Indian Ministry of External Affairs’ Foreign Service Institute, and at numerous academic and policy fora on security and scientific issues across Asia, Europe, and North America.

 Rej’s career trajectory thus far has spanned public policy, the corporate world, and academia.
-He was previously a Senior Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi.
-Before transitioning to research and advisory work on strategic affairs, he worked as the resident Economist at the JustJobs Network, a public-policy start-up, and as a scientist and innovation evangelist at the TCS CTO Quantitative Finance Group.
-Rej has also been a Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar where he taught undergraduate courses in advanced mathematics.
+Before transitioning to research and advisory work on strategic affairs, he worked as the resident Economist at the JustJobs Network, a public-policy start-up, and as a scientist and innovation evangelist at the Tata Consultancy Services’ Corporate Technology Office.
+Rej has also been Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar where he taught undergraduate courses in advanced mathematics.